Table of contentsClick link to navigate to the desired location

 At first glance, red and brown rice look similar, but there are important nuances:

-- color: red rice has a rich reddish-brown hue due to anthocyanins, while brown rice looks paler;
+- color: red rice has a rich reddish-brown hue due to anthocyanins, while brown rice appears paler;

 - taste: red rice has nutty notes and a slight sweetness, while brown rice is more neutral;